 |You can use any of the later versions of VB, but since the book is about 2015 that is probably your best bet.|

-We are using the new text book Murach's Visual Basic 2015 or the 2012 version if you have it already.
+We are using the text book Murach's Visual Basic 2015.
 I am not totally happy with it so we will do some supplementing!
 The chapters are a mixture of informtion we have covered and new information or at least information that I believe needs another look, so we will start at the beginning and skim through the first few chapters.

 To that end please skim/read the first 5 chapters.
 Under programs (VB2015 for Murach text) at my site you will see some examples (that go with the 2012 version) I did of things I thought needed to be looked at more closely.
 Please go over those programs carefully - they supplement the examples in the text.
 You should also go to www.murach.com and look for Visual Basic examples (They had them for 2012 and they have them for 2015).